adamacosta/lfs/README.md

 ## Optional extras

 At this point, you have a perfectly functional system you can use.
 Chances are, you'll want to specialize it for some specific use.
-Many options are provided for what can be done, for now keeping the system headless.
+Many options are provided for what can be done.

-Each optional extra will be downloaded and built in the `/sources` directory.
+Each optional extra will be downloaded into the `/sources` directory and built in `/sources/build_dir`.
 Since we will no longer be building as `root`, installation is done using `sudo`.

-Beware that some of the crypto tools take a very long time to build and test.
+Beware that some of the crypto tools and compilers take a very long time to build and test.

 ### Extending the toolchain